-- It has free fonts, links, images, and drawings, etc. as well as templates.
+- It has free images, fonts, templates, and drawings, special characters, etc.

-- It also has prebuilt resumes, reports, and other different document templates to help you simplify your document needs.
+- It also has prebuilt resumes, and other different document-type templates to help you simplify your document needs.

 - Google Docs allows a group to work on the same documents at the same time.